Aliases for COL4A2 Gene

 GeneCards Summary for COL4A2 Gene

-COL4A2 (Collagen, Type IV, Alpha 2) is a Protein Coding gene.
-Diseases associated with COL4A2 include porencephaly 2 and familial porencephaly.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
+COL4A2 (Collagen Type IV Alpha 2) is a Protein Coding gene.
+Diseases associated with COL4A2 include porencephaly 2 and hemorrhage, intracerebral.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
 GO annotations related to this gene include extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot Summary for COL4A2 Gene